htrajan/ht-drawsteel/Classes/Tactician/1st-Level Features/Mark/Mark.md

 ## Mark

-You draw your allies' attention to a specific foe—with devastating effect.
+You draw your allies' attention to a specific foe-with devastating effect.

 |                         |                        |
 | :---------------------- | :--------------------- |